 In contrast, if musicians agree to perform music that outstrips their abilities or that isn’t to their taste, a concert can feel more like a burden than a joy.

 I’ve found that student musicians perform less than they might, and, as a result, many wrestle with performance anxiety.

 “Whatever our relationship with practice might be, there’s one thing that will motivate us to practice intensely: an upcoming performance.”

 To become fearless performers, students need abundant opportunities to try out performance techniques, build skills, and learn to unleash their creativity on stage.

-Here are examples of motivating performances suited to rising musicians of diverse levels.
+Here are examples of motivating performances suited to musicians of diverse levels.

-- Concerts in community venues such as churches, museums, synagogues, libraries (multiple less-advanced musicians can perform short selections at the same events)
+- Concerts in community venues such as churches, museums, synagogues, libraries (multiple students can perform short selections on the same program)